Classical Dirac particle: Mass and Spin invariance and radiation reaction: Spin dynamics

-This variation of the CM spin contains a term along ${\bi S}_{CM}$ and another orthogonal to the separation vector ${\bi r}-{\bi q}$, between the CC and the CM.
+This variation of the CM spin contains a term along ${\bi S}$ like the first term in (\ref{spinCCdyn}) and another that is the torque of the external Lorentz force defined at ${\bi r}$, with respect to the CM ${\bi q}$.
 If the particle is free ${\bi F}=0$, and the spin dynamical equations reduce to $d{\bi S}/dt={\bi p}_m\times{\bi u}$ and $d{\bi S}_{CM}/dt=0$, respectively.
 The CM spin ${\bi S}_{CM}$ is conserved but the spin ${\bi S}$ satisfies the same dynamical equation than Dirac's spin operator in the quantum case.
 It is the classical spin equivalent of Dirac's spin operator.